Curious About Geothermal Heat Pumps in Lansdale? Trust Our HVAC Specialists to Answer Questions

 - Don’t forget to book annual maintenance visits!
 Our HVAC contractors will evaluate refrigerant levels, electrical connections, ductwork, and heat exchange coils so your unit keeps up with your heating and cooling demands.

-- Routinely checking the loop system helps identify and address leaks or blockages before they snowball into a major problem.
+- Occasional inspections of the loop system help spot potential leaks or blockages before they become major issues.

 Potential Repair Problems

-- Component Malfunctions — Over time, pumps and compressors may face wear and tear or develop electrical issues.
-Heat pump repairs or replacements help restore performance.
+- Component Malfunctions — Pumps and compressors can wear out or encounter electrical malfunctions over time.
+Professional heat pump repairs or replacements help keep your system running.

-- Loop System Damage — Ground movement occasionally causes leaks in the underground system.
+- Loop System Damage — Ground shifts may result in damage, decreased efficiency, or leaks within the underground loop system.

 - Flow Center Clogs — Dirt or debris buildup reduces a geothermal heating system’s ability to function, as can faulty wiring.